-Stamaril is a live, attenuated yellow fever vaccine that contains the active substance Yellow fever virus 17D-204 strain produced in specified pathogen-free chick embryos.
+Stamaril is a live, attenuated yellow fever vaccine containing the active Yellow fever virus 17D-204 strain produced in specified pathogen-free chick embryos.

 Sanofi Pasteur's Stamaril has been offered in Europe and other countries for decades.
 Stamaril yellow fever vaccine is currently registered and distributed in over 70 countries.
 The 17D line of yellow fever virus vaccines is among the most effective vaccines ever created, stated a 2017 study.
 The humoral and cellular immunity elicited by 17D has been well characterized in humans, says the WHO.

 However, Stamaril (17D-YFV) is considered investigational in the USA, not a U.S. FDA-licensed product.
-The FDA's Expanded Access Program (EAP) has currently authorized a limited number of Stamaril vaccine distribution sites in the USA.
+The FDA's Expanded Access Program (EAP) has authorized a limited number of Stamaril vaccine distribution sites in the USA.

 Working closely with the U.S. CDC, geographically distributed sites throughout the USA are identified for inclusion in the EAP program so patients can have continued access to the Stamaril yellow fever vaccine.
 ATC code: J07BL; Drugbank Accession Number: DB10805

 Among more than 500 million vaccinees, only a handful of cases have been reported in which vaccinees developed a virulent wild-type YFV infection.
 This efficacy is presumed to result from neutralizing antibodies and a robust T cell response reported in a 2016 study.

 Sanofi is dedicated to supporting people through their health challenges.
-We are a global biopharmaceutical company focused on human health.
+They are a global biopharmaceutical company focused on human health.

 Stamaril Yellow Fever Vaccine Indication

 Yellow fever vaccine can prevent yellow fever.
 Yellow fever is a serious disease caused by the yellow fever virus.
 Most people with yellow fever virus infections will either not have mild disease symptoms and completely recover.
 But some people will develop severe disease, says the CDC.

 Stamaril vaccination is indicated for active immunization against yellow fever for adults and children aged 9 months and older when traveling to, passing through or living in an endemic area, traveling to any country that requires an International Certificate of Vaccination for entry (which may or may not depend on the previous itinerary), and handling potentially infectious materials (e.g., laboratory personnel).